snap-adu-logo-color

 I already have a survey… what elements would it need so that SnapADU could use it?

-1. CAD format and PDF format files are both required.
+2. CAD format (.dwg) and PDF format files are both required.

 How to use expertise to avoid surprises

-The information provided in this blog is based on our extensive experience in design, permitting, and building ADUs, as well as our thorough knowledge of local and state regulations up until now.
+The information provided in this blog is based on our extensive experience in design, permitting, and building ADUs.
 It’s important to note that regulations may vary in different areas, and local interpretations can differ.
 We strive to anticipate the most common scenarios and interpretations to provide accurate advice on budget and scope to our clients.
 Our goal is to ensure that there are no surprises, particularly when it comes to costs and the overall process.
 However, we do hope that you’ll be pleasantly surprised by how smoothly things go and how amazing your ADU looks upon completion!

 Learn more on this topic